apache/nuttx/configs/saml21-xplained/README.txt

        Board Selection -> SAML21 Xplained Pro Modules CONFIG_SAML21_XPLAINED_IOMODULE=y      : I/O1 module is connected
-         CONFIG_SAML21_XPLAINED_IOMODULE_EXT1=y : I/O1 modules is in EXT1
+         CONFIG_SAML21_XPLAINED_IOMODULE_EXT2=y : I/O1 modules is in EXT2

        Application Configuration -> NSH Library
          CONFIG_NSH_ARCHINIT=y             : Board has architecture-specific initialization

        NOTE: If you enable the I/O1 this configuration with SERCOM4 as the console and with the I/O1 module in EXT1, you *must* remove USART jumper.
-Otherwise, you have lookpack on SERCOM4 and NSH will *not* behave very well (since its outgoing prompts also appear as incoming commands).
+Otherwise, you have lookback on SERCOM4 and NSH will *not* behave very well (since its outgoing prompts also appear as incoming commands).